RichardOtter/RichardOtter.github.io/RM_Utilities_Release_History.md

 | | | | | |

 ### Releases with exe file

+Before 2023-12-01, utilities were released individually along with a self extracting archive version that allowed users to run the utility without having to install Python.
+It was brought to my attention, that most of these releases were being mistakenly flagged as malware.
+After a couple of attempts, decision was to release just the python text scripts and require the installation of Python run time.
+In addition, all scripts are now released in one zip file.

 | Release date | MD5                              | size            | file name                           | path                                                                                                                            |
 | ------------ | -------------------------------- | --------------- | ----------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |